 In most cases, if you are arrested, the police should inform you of your "Miranda rights" at the time of your arrest.
 Those legal rights include the right to have an attorney appointed to you if you cannot afford to hire one.
 Criminal defendants have constitutional rights to have a public defender provided by the state or county if they do not have enough money to hire legal counsel.
 A public defender will represent you against the prosecutor or district attorney.

 Depending on the circumstances, speaking with your public defender may happen in a couple of different ways.
 It might be on the phone or in person while in police custody or after you have been released in a separate consultation.
 Whether you remain in jail or are released on bail may depend on if you are facing misdemeanor or felony charges.

 The criteria used to determine whether or not you can afford to hire a private attorney varies from state to state.
 If you think that you cannot afford a criminal defense attorney, then you can request that the police provide you with a public defender to talk with and fill out a financial questionnaire.
 If you are eligible for a public defender under the state guidelines, then one will be provided to you.

 Most often, the initial consultation and all resulting attorney work from a public defender will be provided to you free of charge.
 However, your county or state may have a sliding fee scale that would require you to pay a percentage of the public defender's fees, depending on your income.
 In that case, your initial consultation may be subject to the sliding fee scale as well.

 Finding the right criminal defense attorney or law firm to defend you is a very important decision.
+Whether you are arrested for domestic violence, drunk driving, or other criminal offenses.
 That decision starts with the initial consultation.
-So, it is crucial to understand the fees, if any, that are associated with the initial consultation and other fees you may be charged when hiring an attorney.
+So, it is crucial to understand the fees, if any, that are associated with the initial consultation and other fees you may be charged when hiring a criminal defense team.